 - Will the condition constitute an undue hazard to the examine or to others, particularly under combat conditions?

-Once the doctor makes his/her recommendation, MEPS is completely out of the medical waiver process.
+Once the doctor makes a recommendation, MEPS is done with the medical waiver process.
 The rest is up to the service you are trying to join.

-The medical records and the doctor's recommendation go to the recruiting commander (or his/her designated representative) for the service you're applying to join.
-The commander/representative decides whether or not to request a medical waiver.
-In making this decision, the commander/representative considers the doctor's recommendation, along with two additional factors:
+The medical records and the doctor's recommendation go to the recruiting commander (or designated representative) for the service you're applying to join.
+The commander decides whether or not to request a medical waiver.
+In making this decision, the commander considers the doctor's recommendation, along with two additional factors:

-1. Is the recruit *EXCEPTIONALLY* qualified, otherwise?
-(ASVAB scores, college credits, physical fitness, foreign languages, etc.)
+1. Is the recruit exceptionally qualified otherwise?
+(ASVAB scores, college credits, physical fitness, and foreign language fluency could be factors.)

-If the commander decides to take a chance and ask for a waiver, where it goes from that point depends on the branch of the service you're joining (see the bottom of the medical standards page ).
-However, the form and records have several layers of military medical officials to be reviewed by.
-Each doctor reviews it and recommends approval or disapproval until it finally falls into the hands of a high-ranking doctor (O-6 or above) who makes the ultimate decision.
+If the commander decides to ask for a waiver, where it goes from that point depends on the branch of the service you're joining.
+However, several layers of military medical officials review the form and records.
+Each doctor reviews them and recommends approval or disapproval until it finally falls into the hands of a high-ranking doctor (O-6 or above) who makes the ultimate decision.

-If the Medical Waiver is disapproved, then that's the end of the road for any chance you have of joining that branch of service.
-There are no appeals to medical waiver disapproval (the waiver process *is* the appeal).
+If the medical waiver is denied, that's the end of the road for any chance you have of joining that branch of service.
+There are no appeals to medical waiver disapproval – the waiver process is the appeal.

 However, a waiver for more serious offenses may have to go all the way up the chain to the "big chief" of recruiting for the entire service.
 A medical waiver usually must go all the way up to the service's Surgeon General's Office.
 A couple of things to remember:

-(1) The folks who review/approve the waivers have other duties to perform, as well.
-Your waiver may not be a priority when it comes to these other duties.
+- The people who review/approve the waivers have other duties, so your waiver may not be a priority.

-(2) You're not the only child on the playground when it comes to waivers.
-Hundreds of other waivers are going through the process, as well, and every one of them must be evaluated individually.
+- Hundreds of other waivers are going through the process as well, and every one must be evaluated individually.

-Remember, if you require a waiver, that means that you are disqualified for military service.
-The waiver procedure is the process of you "begging" the military to make an exception in your particular case.
+Remember, if you require a waiver, that means you are disqualified from military service.
+The waiver procedure is the process of you pleading with the military to make an exception in your particular case.

-Under the law and DOD regulations, the individual service has the absolute right to decide whether or approve or disapprove medical waivers, depending on the current "needs of the service."
-A Congressional inquiry won't change anything.
+Under the law and DoD regulations, the individual service has the absolute right to decide whether to approve or disapprove medical waivers, depending on the current needs of the service.
+A congressional inquiry won't change anything.

-Waiver approval/disapproval is only applicable for that particular branch of service.
-If your waiver is disapproved by the Navy, for example, you can walk across the hall to the Army recruiting office, and it's possible that the Army would give favorable consideration for a waiver.
+Waiver approval/disapproval is only applicable to that particular branch of service.
+If the Navy denies your waiver, for example, you can walk across the hall to the Army recruiting office and it's possible the Army might consider and approve a waiver.
 Conversely, if the Navy approves a medical waiver, you could not use that waiver to join the Army.

-If a medical condition is diagnosed after one is on active duty (assuming it's not a pre-existing condition that the member lied about, which is an entirely different story), the Military isn't going to discharge them unless a Medical Evaluation Board determines the member can't perform his/her duties.
+If a medical condition is diagnosed after you're on active duty, assuming it's not a pre-existing condition that you lied about, the military isn't going to discharge you unless a Medical Evaluation Board determines you can't perform your duties.